Osborne92/Stock_App/README.md

    ```sh
    npm start
    ```
-4. Retrieve ClientID key at https://developer.spotify.com/dashboard and click "create an app" and follow instructions to get ClientID key which is connected to your Spotify account.
+4. Retrieve API key at https://rapidapi.com/principalapis/api/stock-data-yahoo-finance-alternative/.
+Must create an account to generate key.
-5. Once the clientID is generated, go to the Spotity.js file within the Util folder.
-Set the variable clientID to your personal generated clientID
+5. Once the key is generated, go to Util/Stockdata.js.
+Set the rapidapi-key to your personal generated key

 <!-- USAGE -->
 ## Usage
-1. In the searchbar, type your favorite song or artist
-2. Add the displayed songs to your playlist by clicking the plus icons next to the songs.
-3. To save the playlist to your Spotify account, click "Save to Spotify"
+1. Type in a specific stock and location and click search.

 <!-- CONTACT -->
 ## Contact